Clock Synchronization in Windows

 If the goal is to perform highly accurate delay measurements, other clock synchronization methods are recommended.
 By using an external GNSSGlobal Navigation Satellite System

-clock with Qosium, it is possible to reach about 50 µs absolute timing accuracy for delay measurements with 1 µs jitter resolution (at its best).
+A general term under which all the different global satellite navigation systems (e.g., GPS, GLONASS, Galileo, BDS) fall. clock with Qosium, it is possible to reach about 50 µs absolute timing accuracy for delay measurements with 1 µs jitter resolution (at its best).
 This, however, requires a custom synchronization driver, which is currently at an experimental state.
 If you are interested in this, please contact Kaitotek’s support.

 The W32Time driver in the newer Windows 10 based systems supports also PTPPrecision Time Protocol

-.
+A protocol for synchronizing the clocks of devices across a network.
+The reached synchronization accuracy is typically considerably better than with NTP..
 This leads to much better accuracy when compared to NTP.
 If you are interested in this, contact Kaitotek’s support for instructions.

 2. NTP Client: Automatic Configuration #

 Qosium’s installation wizard will ask at the end permission to tweak the Windows’ NTP client settings.
 If you did not allow this, it can be done later from the shortcut.
-Remember, you need to run the script with administrative rights.
+Remember, you need to run the script with superuser rights.

 3. NTP Client: Manual Configuration #

 Windows NTP client parameters can also be set manually.
 Qosium’s installation package contains a registry file that can be taken into use easily.
-It is found at the Qosium’s installation folder with name win_timing_conf_<code>.reg, where the <code> part is dependent on the distribution.
-Before activating the new settings, you can also edit them by a text editor.
-Alternatively, you can set the values directly with Registry Editor.
+It is found at the Qosium’s installation folder with name win_timing_conf_<code>.reg

 To activate the parameters from the file:

-2. Stop the W32Time service by typing: net stop w32time
+- Stop the W32Time service by typing:

-3. Go to the Qosium’s installation folder by using, e.g., File Explorer
+- Go to the Qosium’s installation folder by using, e.g., File Explorer

-5. At the Command Prompt, start the W32Time service by typing: net start w32time
+and allow it to be entered to Registry - At the Command Prompt, start the W32Time service by typing:

 Please note that it might take some minutes before the synchronization takes effect.